Hgg-interference-analysis/categoryOptimizer/README.md

 ## Credit
 This framework was developed by Neil Schroeder (University of Minnesota) and is documented in meetings for the Higgs to gamma gamma group.

-## Contact
-Please contact Neil Schroeder (or Roger Rusack) with inquiries.